Whale watching season in the Whitsundays runs from June until September, conveniently lapping into the school holidays.

-In this post, we outline a guide to whale watching in The Whitsundays and give you some handy tips for those lucky enough to charter a boat at this special time of the year.
+In this post, we outline a guide to whale watching in The Whitsundays, no matter how you choose to see them.
+And we'll give you some handy tips if you're lucky enough to cruise the Whitsundays at this special time of the year.

 There are many ways to see whales during The Whitsundays’ whale season.
 You can view them from an island such as Hamilton, join a day or overnight tour group through an agent like Sailing Whitsundays or you can see them during your bareboating holiday.

-As with all wildlife, we can’t guarantee that you will see whales, however, The Whitsundays does have a reputation as “the Humpback Highway”, so your chances are extremely high.
+The Whitsundays does have a reputation as “the Humpback Highway”, so your chances of seeing whales is extremely high.

 A bareboat holiday ensuring you’re in the right place at the right time for a one-on-one whale encounter.
-It’s not only thrilling to see the whales when you’re on your sailing holiday, but it’s an absolute privilege to see them from your own private boat.
+It’s not only thrilling to see the whales when you’re on your sailing holiday, but it’s an absolute privilege to see them with your family and friends from your own private coat.

-When one of the fifth largest creatures on the planet decides, it is curious about you and approaches your yacht, it’s an interaction you will never forget.
+When one of the fifth largest creatures on the planet decides it's curious about you and approaches your yacht, it’s an interaction you will never forget.

 Avoid the crowds